hozza/Hide-Jekyll-Hyde-Wordpress-Theme/README.md

 ## 2. Customise 'Twenty Fifteen' by pasting in this CSS code.

-Customise the Twenty Fifteen WordPress theme on your blogs login by going to 'Appearance > Customise' under the 'Additional CSS' section, paste the CSS code in the repository.
+Customise the Twenty Fifteen WordPress theme on your blogs login by going to 'Appearance > Customise' under the 'Additional CSS' section, paste the CSS code in the file `hide-wordpress-mod.css`.

 _This will modify the default Twenty Fifteen WordPress theme to look like Poole's Hyde theme for Jekyll._